evilja/neocrystal/README.md

 r -> resume

-h -> search (can't use h in a search) - you can change its keybind to something useless via the const in crystal_manager.rs
+h -> search - you can change its keybind to something useless via the const in crystal_manager.rs

 TODO